Ensuring Home Safety for Seniors

 • Removing or taping down area rugs

-• Removing door sills and ensuring seamless room and flooring transitions
+• Flattening door sills and ensuring seamless room and flooring transitions

 Supporting Movement

-The simplest movements and transitions become more challenging over time.
-Even if they’re not current problem areas, consider the following elements as you would a staircase handrail in your twenties—you don’t always use or need it, but it’s critical to have in place for when you do:
+As time goes by, even the simplest movements and transitions can become a bit more challenging.
+Think of these elements like a staircase handrail in your twenties –– you may not always use or need it, but having it in place is crucial for those moments when you do:

 • Shower and bathtub support rails and grab bars

-• Lift chairs with electronics to help a sitter rise to standing
+• Lift chairs with electronics to help a sitter easily rise to standing

-• Bed risers and rails, plus a firm mattress
+• Bed risers and rails, and a firm mattress

 • Designated, convenient spots to place canes and other mobility devices